Websoft9Archive/ansible-rocketchat/docs/else-faq.md

 #### Is there a web-base GUI database management tools?

-Yes, phpMyAdmin is on it, visit by *http://Internet IP/phpmyadmin*
+Yes, adminMongo is on it, visit by *http://Internet IP/9091*

 #### Is it possible to modify the source path of Rocket.Chat?